abarthell/Milwaukee-Crime-Vis/README.md

 ![Picture](https://github.com/abarthell/Milwaukee-Crime-Vis/blob/master/img/cplot.png)

 ## What Weapons are Used?
-Fortunately, 67% of the time, weapons are not used during these crimes.
+Fortunately, two-thirds (67%) of the time, weapons were not used during these crimes over the past five years.
 ![Picture](https://github.com/abarthell/Milwaukee-Crime-Vis/blob/master/img/dplot.png)

-However, here are the five most common weapons.
-As shown "unknown" is the most popular.
+However, when weapons were used, the following five appeared the most frequently. **Unknown** weapons were used the most often to commit crimes 39.4% of the time.
+Next, **hands** were utilized 33.3% of the time, most likely during fist-to-fist brawls. **Handguns** were used 14.1% of the time, followed by **personal weapons** at 8.1%.
+Lastly, **guns** were used 5.1% of the time.
 ![Picture](https://github.com/abarthell/Milwaukee-Crime-Vis/blob/master/img/eplot.png)

 ## Future Work